Course Descriptions

 Designed to explore communication principles from the viewpoint of different western and non-western cultures.

 The course explores the relationship between communication and critical thought.
-Based on the rhetorical traditions of oral discourse, students will explore argumentation, negotiation, reason, fallacy, language and evaluation of information as each relates to critical thinking.
+Based on the rhetorical traditions of oral discourse, students will explore argumentation, negotiation, reason, fallacy, language, and evaluation of information as each relates to critical thinking.

-A study of concepts, theories and processes of human communication in organized workplaces.
+A study of concepts, theories, and processes of human communication in organized workplaces.
 Emphasis is given to the nature and function of human communication in different organizational structures and designs.

 An introduction to the quantitative and qualitative research methods used to study communication.
-Emphasis is placed on familiarity with scholarly publications, understanding various research methodologies and critique of basic and applied research findings.
-The connection between theory, research and decision-making is highlighted.
+Emphasis is placed on familiarity with scholarly publications, understanding various research methodologies, and critique of basic and applied research findings.
+The connection between theory, research, and decision-making is highlighted.

 Studies of interest to faculty and students (e.g., effective mentoring skills, communication and the family, health communication, gender issues).
 A different subject is examined each time the course is offered, with the topic being announced one semester in advance.
-Variable credit is assigned on the basis of the instruction hours (15-20 hours per unit of credit).
+Variable credit is assigned on the basis of instruction hours (15-20 hours per unit of credit).
 Enrollment is open to juniors and seniors and may be repeated once for a total of six hours.

 Examines how technology impacts communication processes in personal and organizational contexts.
-This course explores theories, concepts, and research associated with computer-mediated communication, mobile devices, social networking and virtual teams.
+This course explores theories, concepts, and research associated with computer-mediated communication, mobile devices, social networking, and virtual teams.
 Students will develop competencies related to effective interpersonal and organizational communication via technology.

 A meaningful, planned, and evaluated work experience related to the career and educational objectives of the student for which he/she may receive academic credit and possible financial remuneration.
 May be repeated for a maximum of six hours from any 488/489 courses.
-Graded pass/fail.
-Prerequisite: permission from chair.

 A study of the contemporary approaches to interpersonal communication with opportunities for practical application of those approaches in diverse interpersonal situations.

-Survey of theory, research and current practices relevant to the study of team communication and leadership.
-Students will examine communicative behavior of productive teams and effective leaders and participate in team building exercises.
+Survey of theory, research, and current practices relevant to the study of team communication and leadership.
+Students will examine communicative behavior of productive teams and effective leaders, and participate in team building exercises.

 A course designed to meet the needs of individuals and groups who wish to explore topics not covered in other organizational communication courses or to do in-depth study of an issue introduced in another course.
-A proposal of study must be approved by the instructor during the first week of classes.
+A proposal for study must be approved by the instructor during the first week of classes.
 General areas of study from which specific topics can be drawn include interpersonal communication, small group communication, and communication within organizations.
 May be repeated for a maximum of six hours.
 Graded pass/fail.

 Graduate Courses